PBA Tour: Television coverage

 In its heyday, ABC's Professional Bowlers Tour outranked all sporting events on Saturdays with the exception of some college football telecasts.

 On March 21, 2018, the PBA announced that Fox Sports signed a multi-year agreement to acquire the television rights to its events beginning in 2019.
 Most events were carried by the Fox Sports 1 cable network, but at least four events per season aired on the broadcast Fox network.
 The PBA's contract with Fox ended with a broadcast of the PBA Playoffs final round on May 24, 2025.

 On April 30, 2025, the PBA announced that The CW had acquired the television rights to air ten live PBA Tour events on consecutive Sunday afternoons, beginning in 2026.
-The PBA then announced on May 29 that all events of the 2026 and 2027 PBA World Series of Bowling will be covered on CBS stations.
-CBS Sports Network will have live coverage of four animal pattern events (including play-ins), while CBS terrestrial stations will host live coverage of the PBA World Championship finals.
-In addition, the PBA Tour Finals, which has aired on CBS Sports Network since the 2017 season, will return to that network with a new format and new name: PBA Commissioner's Cup.
+The PBA then announced on May 29 that CBS Sports would televise the 2026 and 2027 PBA World Series of Bowling, with the four "animal pattern" events airing on CBS Sports Network, and the PBA World Championship Finals airing on CBS.
+CBS Sports Network will also carry the Norm Duke Open, which replaces the PBA Tour Finals.